jnsagai/behavioral_cloning/writeup_template.md

 ![alt text][image12]
 ![alt text][image13]

-I used the left and right camera images to increase my dataset and also help my model to learn how to recovery its path to the center of the road.
-Here is an example of left, center and right camera images:
+I used the left and right camera images to increase my dataset and also help my model to learn how to recover its path to the center of the road.
+Here is an example of left, center, and right camera images:

 ![alt text][image16]
 ![alt text][image1]